Maps & Terrain

 Where To Buy The Maps

 There are 2 digital versions, one is for smart phone users, the other can be used with Garmin mapping GPS models.
-These interactive maps are great value at under £10.
+See below for more details.

-For clients with Garmin GPS mapping models, the digital map can be purchased online from Discovery Walking Guides as a digital download for £5.99 inc. VAT.
+For clients with Garmin GPS mapping models, the digital map is available online from Discovery Walking Guides as a digital download.
 It can be downloaded onto a mini SD card.

 We can highly recommend this map and we believe it is the best map available.
 A map should be purchased to accompany my guides 'Don't Leave Gran Canaria Without Seeing It' to get the 'big picture', as my maps are only very local to give a rough guide of the route.
 With this map and my notes, getting lost on a mountain walk really should be a thing of the past.